bbachi/NodeJSSetup/gulpsetup.md

 gulp
 ```

 Voila!
-The default task will run and do nothing.
+The default task will run and do nothing

 To run multiple tasks, you can use `gulp <task> <othertask>`.